Stuff I do

 Armdroid

 In early 2022 I discovered two old Armdroid 1000’s and their accessories in the back of my engineering teacher’s storage closet, remnants from the days that my school taught PLTW Computer Integrated Manufaturing.
 I put together a website with pictures of the robots and links to other resources I found on the Web.
 Have a look at it here.
-This site also documents my efforts to reverse-engineer the Armdroid and control it with an Arduino Uno, which have been, so far, successful.
-Don’t expect any updates on this during the summer because I’m out of school and don’t have any access to the Armdroid.
+This site also documents my efforts to reverse-engineer the Armdroid and control it with an Arduino Uno, which were successful.
+I have since graduated, and no longer have access to the Armdroid, so I will not be posting any more updates to this - the only reason I haven’t archived the GitHub repository is because it would disable the GitHub Pages site.

 Games